What is ampullary cancer?

 - Imaging tests.
 These can be used to look for a tumor inside the ampulla of Vater.
 They may be ultrasounds or CT or MRI scans.

 - Endoscopy.
 Healthcare providers may use an endoscope to look at the ampulla.
 An endoscope is a long, thin tube.
 It has a tiny video camera on the end.
 It’s threaded down the mouth, through the esophagus and stomach, and into the duodenum to the ampulla.
-It can also be used to take out small pieces of tissue (samples) to look for cancer cells.
+It can also be used to remove small tissue samples that will be examined in a lab to find out if cancer cells are present.

 - Endoscopic retrograde cholangiopancreatography (ERCP).
 This test might be used to look at the pancreatic and bile ducts to see if they are blocked.

 It can be hard to tell the difference between pancreatic cancer and ampullary cancer.
 A biopsy is the only way to confirm this cancer.
-Small pieces of tissue are taken out and checked for cancer cells.
+Small tissue samples are removed and checked in a lab to find out the type of cancer cells present.

 How is ampullary cancer treated?

 The main treatment for ampullary cancer is surgery to remove the tumor.
 The Whipple procedure (also called a pancreaticoduodenectomy) is used.
-This is a major surgery.
-During it, a surgeon removes the tumor in the affected part of the ampulla of Vater.
-Other nearby tissues are often removed too.
-These include the head of the pancreas, the lower half of the stomach, duodenum, gallbladder, and lymph nodes.
+This is a major surgery where your surgeon removes the tumor in the affected part of the ampulla of Vater.
+Nearby tissues are often removed as well.
+These include the head of the pancreas, the lower half of the stomach, the duodenum, gallbladder, and lymph nodes.

 When should I call my healthcare provider?